Countly/countly-sdk-web/README.md

 Countly Web SDK has JSDoc3 compatible comments, and you can generate documentation by running `npm run-script docs` or you can use [the online version](https://countly.github.io/countly-sdk-web/).

+For an example integration of this SDK, you can have a look [here](https://github.com/Countly/countly-sdk-web/tree/master/examples).

 This SDK supports the following features:
 * [Analytics](https://support.count.ly/hc/en-us/articles/4431589003545-Analytics)
 * [User Profiles](https://support.count.ly/hc/en-us/articles/4403281285913-User-Profiles)